 Although I don’t love Cancun, being a solo female traveler hasn’t stopped me from traveling there.

 I’ve experienced a handful of catcalls and unwanted comments.
 But for me, the street harassment in Cancun hasn’t ever been invasive or threatening.

 Interestingly, I’ve found harassment worse in the Hotel Zone than in downtown Cancun.

 Whereas I tend to draw more stares in downtown (given how few foreigners go there), vendors in the Hotel Zone are used to chatting it up with tourists and “swooning” them into buying their items.

 My recommendation to solo female travelers in Cancun is to look like you know where you’re going.
-A firm “no” usually does the trick when you want someone to leave you alone.
+A firm “no” with eye contact usually does the trick when you want someone to leave you alone.

 Is It Safe to Fly to Cancun?

 Flying into Cancun is very safe.
 The Cancun International Airport is Latin America’s third busiest airport, with Mexico City taking the first spot.

 Cancun’s airport is modern and has safety features that you’d expect from airports in the U.S. That said, it’s a prime place for pirate taxis to linger, along with registered taxi drivers who want to overcharge tourists.